zendrive/docs/api/api_endpoints.rst

     "driving_behavior.event_rating.hard_brake_rating", "Average hard brake rating across all drivers in the fleet in the given date range."
     "driving_behavior.event_rating.phone_use_rating", "Average phone use rating across all drivers in the fleet in the given date range"
     "driving_behavior.event_rating.rapid_acceleration_rating", "Average acceleration rating across all drivers in the fleet in the given date range."
+    "driving_behavior.event_rating.hard_turn_rating", "Average hard turn rating across all drivers in the fleet in the given date range."
     "driving_behavior.event_rating.overspeeding_rating", "Average overspeeding rating across all drivers in the fleet in the given date range."
     "daily_driving_behavior[i]", "Scores and Event Ratings for each day in the date range requested."
     "daily_driving_behavior[i].date", "Date for which scores are provided in this tuple.
 Date format is YYYY-MM-DD."